Executing a Response: SEE Driving Space Management - Stage 3Updated Dec. 15, 2020

 Remaining attentive to changes in the roadway, scanning ahead of your vehicle and using the SEE system will help you to avoid emergency situations, by allowing you to make gradual adjustments to your driving behavior in advance of any potential issues.
 Unfortunately, emergencies still occur on occasion, even with diligent use of these hazard avoidance techniques.

 If stopping or slowing down is the only safe action you can take in response to a hazard, a technique known as threshold braking should help you to stop in a controlled manner, as quickly as possible.
-This only applies to vehicles which do not use an Anti-lock Braking System (ABS).
-In ABS equipped vehicles, drivers need only press their foot down on the brake pedal in a single, firm action.
+This only applies to vehicles that do not use an Anti-lock Braking System (ABS).
+In ABS-equipped vehicles, drivers need only press their foot down on the brake pedal in a single, firm action.

 In non-ABS vehicles, threshold braking helps to prevent skids by improving your vehicle’s grip on the road’s surface.
 To use this technique in an emergency, apply as much force to the brake pedal as you can without the wheels locking.
 Ease off the pedal if you can feel wheel-lock starting to occur, reapplying pressure to the threshold again, until you have slowed to your desired speed.
 As all vehicles respond differently, it is wise to get to know your car’s brakes before you need to use them in an emergency.